sqlc-dev/sqlc/docs/reference/config.md

   - Customize the name of the models file.
 Defaults to `models.go`.
 - `output_querier_file_name`:
   - Customize the name of the querier file.
 Defaults to `querier.go`.
+- `output_queries_path_name`:
+  - Customize  the path to the generated queries.
+Defaults to ` `.
+At this point, you need to specify the same path as to the `db.go`.
 - `output_copyfrom_file_name`:
   - Customize the name of the copyfrom file.
 Defaults to `copyfrom.go`.
 - `output_files_suffix`: